whastings/protomatter.js/README.md

 directly lets you work in cooperation with the true nature of JavaScript, instead of working against it by trying to replicate classical inheritance.

-For more info, see Kyle Simpson's
-[great article on JS without constructors][kyle-simpson-article].
+For more info on the benefits of using prototypes directly, see Kyle Simpson's [great article on JS without constructors][kyle-simpson-article].
 This piece is what inspired me to write this library.